vPeteWalker/midway/clusterconfig/clusterconfig.rst

    Under **General**, select **Cluster Details** and verify **Cluster Virtual IP Address** is correct.

    If on-prem, specify a static IP for **iSCSI Data Services IP** (in your CVM/hypervisor VLAN) and click **Save**.
-This IP is used to present block storage volumes directly to VMs or baremetal hosts and is required for Calm, Files, Karbon, Era, and others to function.
+This IP is used to present block storage volumes directly to VMs or bare metal hosts and is required for Calm, Files, Karbon, Era, and others to function.

    .. figure:: images/6.png